metacpan/metacpan-cpan-extracted/distros/L/Linux-Landlock/README.md

     current kernel.

-    **Beware**: While the API accepts a path or user space file descriptor, the rule is actually applied to the kernel internal file system object.
+    **Beware**: While the API accepts a path or user space file descriptor, the rule is actually checked against the corresponding, kernel internal file system object.
 This means that you will lose access if a path or directory you allowed access to is renamed or replaced.

 - add\_net\_port\_rule($port, @allowed)